QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-0.rst

-Note however that you are better off creating a new Windows VM to benefit from the more recent emulated hardware: R3.2 uses a MiniOS based stubdomain with an old and mostly unmaintained ëqemu-traditionalí while R4.0 uses a Linux based stubdomain with a recent version of upstream qemu (see `this post <https://groups.google.com/d/msg/qubes-devel/tBqwJmOAJ94/xmFCGJnuAwAJ>`__).
+Note however that you are better off creating a new Windows VM to benefit from the more recent emulated hardware: R3.2 uses a MiniOS based stubdomain with an old and mostly unmaintained ‚Äòqemu-traditional‚Äô while R4.0 uses a Linux based stubdomain with a recent version of upstream qemu (see `this post <https://groups.google.com/d/msg/qubes-devel/tBqwJmOAJ94/xmFCGJnuAwAJ>`__).

 Windows qube installation
 -------------------------